-Days 4–6 These three days will be spent at Santa Ana, Boca Chica, Brownsville, Anzalduas and the nearby Bentsen Rio Grande Valley State Parks.
+Days 4–6 These three days will be spent at Santa Ana, Boca Chica, Brownsville, Anzalduas and the nearby Bentsen-Rio Grande Valley State Parks.
 We should get excellent views of Great Kiskadee, Golden-fronted and Ladder-backed Woodpeckers, Long-billed Thrasher, Bronzed Cowbird and Altamira Oriole.
 These are also proven sites for rarities, with Clay-coloured Robin, Tropical Parula, Northern Beardless-tyrannulet, Rose-throated Becard, Grey-crowned Yellowthroat and Grey Hawk being seen on previous tours.
 Raptors frequently fly overhead in large numbers, with Broad-winged and Swainson’s Hawks predominating, and we will keep our eyes open for rarer raptors including Hook-billed Kite.
-Santa Ana is good for waterbirds: Least and Pied-billed Grebes, Cinnamon Teal, Black-bellied Whistling Duck and King and Virginia Rails have all been seen well previously, as has Eastern Screech-owl.
+Santa Ana is good for waterbirds: Least and Pied-billed Grebes, Cinnamon Teal, Black-bellied Whistling Duck and King and Virginia Rails have all been seen well previously.
 One evening we will return to Bentsen for nightbirds: Elf Owl, Eastern Screech-owl, Ferruginous Pygmy-owl, Lesser Nighthawk, Common Pauraque and Common Poorwill have all been seen on past tours.
-Another evening we will seek out some of the parrots now found in the area including Red-crowned Parrot (Green-cheeked Amazon) and Green Parakeet, which are both now on the ABA list.
+Another evening we will seek out some of the parrots now found in the area including Red-crowned Parrot and Green Parakeet, both of which are now on the ABA list.

 Day 9 During visits to Kerr WMA and Lost Maples SNA the target species will be Black-capped Vireo, Golden-cheeked Warbler, Zone-tailed Hawk, Eastern Bluebird, Canyon Wren, Rufous-crowned Sparrow and Scott’s Oriole.
 After an early dinner we will visit a cave where, at dusk, approximately 17 million Mexican Free-tailed Bats emerge from roost to hunt.
 With Cave Swallows also breeding in the cave and Cooper’s, Red-tailed and Swainson’s Hawks and Turkey Vultures waiting to take a bat or two, we will not be short of avian interest either!
 In the scrub on the hillside Canyon Towhee, Black-tailed Gnatcatcher and Black-throated Sparrow can usually be seen and we may even spot the resident Great Horned Owl or Chuck-will’s-widow on our way back to Neal’s Lodges.